 1. Digestive Issues

-Some protein powders contain artificial sweeteners or lactose, which can cause bloating, gas, or diarrhea.
+Some protein powders contain artificial sweeteners or lactose, which can cause bloating, gas, or diarrhea—common powdered protein side effects that many people experience depending on their sensitivity.

 2. Kidney Strain